It’s not uncommon to get a little swept up in the overwhelming feeling that often accompanies a busy schedule and an ever-growing to-do list.

 With this technique, we can slow the brain down when it seems like there’s too much coming at us at once, and really attend to what we’re feeling.

 I hope you’ll find it helpful.

-For more techniques that can help you train your brain to better connect with emotions, check out the New Brain Science webinar series.
+For more techniques that can help you train your brain to better connect with emotions, check out the Practical Brain Science webinar series.

 And if you’re looking for even more ways to use mindfulness to explore what your feeling, you might want to check out Dan’s new book, Brainstorm.
 Just take a look right here.

 What strategies do you use to slow down your brain and calm racing thoughts?
 Please share your comments below.